How to Read Real Estate Exam Questions

 A surprising number of marks are lost not because a student did not know the material, but because they misread the question.
 Ontario real estate exam questions are written to test judgment, and they often include an answer that looks right at a glance but ignores a duty, a disclosure, or a deadline that changes everything.

-Reading these questions well is a skill you can practice.
+Reading these questions well is a skill you can practise.
 Find what is really being asked, identify the duty or relationship in play, notice any timing or disclosure trigger, then rule out the answers that are tempting but weaker before you commit.
 This guide walks through that technique step by step, with the kind of reasoning ExamPass explains behind every practice question.

 Read the final sentence of the question first, carefully.
 Is it asking what you must do, what you should do first, what the best course of action is, or which statement is correct?
 Words like "first", "must", "best", and "except" change the answer.
 Many wrong answers are correct statements that simply do not answer the question that was asked.

-Step two: identify the relationship in play
+Step two: what is the relationship in play?

 Before judging any option, establish who you are in the scenario and who everyone else is.
 Is the person a client, a self-represented party, or another brokerage's client?
 Is there designated or multiple representation in the picture?
-The duties you owe depend entirely on the relationship, so two scenarios with identical facts can have different right answers if the relationships differ.
+The duties you owe under TRESA depend entirely on the relationship, so two scenarios with identical facts can have different right answers if the relationships differ.
 This is the single most common thing the exam quietly varies.

-Strong wrong options usually fall into recognizable types: the answer that would be right for a client but the person is self-represented, the answer that is good customer service but breaches an obligation, the answer that does the right thing at the wrong time, and the answer that overreaches your role.
+Strong wrong options usually fall into recognizable types: the answer that would be right for a client but the person is self-represented, the answer that is good service but breaches an obligation, the answer that does the right thing at the wrong time, and the answer that overreaches your role.
 Eliminate options that fail on obligation or relationship before you compare what is left on quality.

 When two options survive, pick the one that satisfies the legal obligation and the correct role first.
 Best practice matters only after the obligation and the relationship are respected.
 The exam consistently rewards the choice a careful, compliant registrant would make, not the boldest or most helpful-sounding one.